Syanne/Sample-Application/README.md

 password: sampleUser@test.com

 # Post-login event
-simply writes a log to Logs table
+When success or failure events are raised, sink simply writes a log to Logs table